-According to Subramanian et al. meta-analysis study including a large number of patients, the overall difference between the DCE and WLE in the detection of dysplasia was approximately 7% (95% Cl 3.2-11.3), with the former showing a better rate of dysplastic lesions detected by targeted biopsies, as well as an increase in the detection of flat lesions of 27% (95% C: 11.2-41.9)[52].
-However, chromoendoscopy may miss dysplastic lesions unless random biopsies are undertaken, resulting in longer procedural time.
-According to another meta-analysis, Wu et al. reported that DCE has medium to high sensitivity and a high diagnostic accuracy for revealing dysplastic lesions in UC after analyzing six randomized controlled trials with 1.528 patients[47].
+According to Subramanian et al. meta-analysis study including a large number of patients, the overall difference between the DCE and WLE in the detection of dysplasia was approximately 7% (95% Cl 3.2-11.3), with the former showing a better rate of dysplastic lesions detected by targeted biopsies, as well as a higher rate of detection for flat lesions at 27% (95% C: 11.2-41.9)[52].
+On the other hand, the omission of random biopsies during chromoendoscopy will result in missing endoscopically invisible dysplasia.
+According to another meta-analysis, Wu et al. reported that DCE offers median to good sensitivity and a very good accuracy for revealing lesions with dysplasia+ in UC after analyzing six randomized controlled trials with 1.528 patients[47].
 The pooled sensitivity and specificity for DCE with targeted biopsies were 83.3% (95% CI: 35.9–99.6%) and 91.3% (95% CI: 43.8–100%) respectively, with conventional colonoscopy demonstrating lower rates.
-Soetikno et al. in a well-designed meta-analysis with 665 patients with IBD, demonstrated that the pooled incremental yield of DCE over WLE for the detection of any grade of dysplasia per patient was 7% (95% CI: 3.3%-10.3%), as well as the possibility to miss dysplasia was 93% lower by performing chromoendoscopy with targeted biopsies (the pooled odds ratio was 0.07;95% CI 0.03-0.21)[53].
-Interestingly, according to a prospective study, Marion et colleagues showed that apart from the superiority of DCE when compared to WLE, a negative result from DCE examination was considered as the best indicator of a dysplasia-free outcome, whereas a positive result was associated with earlier referral for colectomy (hazard ratio, 12.1; 95% CI, 3.2-46.2)[54].
+Soetikno et al. in a well-designed meta-analysis with 665 patients with IBD, demonstrated that the pooled positive percentage of DCE over WLE for the discernment of dysplasia of any grade per patient was 7% (95% CI: 3.3%-10.3%), as well as the possibility to miss dysplasia was 93% lower by performing chromoendoscopy with targeted biopsies (the pooled OR was 0.07;95% CI 0.03-0.21)[53].
+Interestingly, according to a prospective study, Marion et colleagues showed that apart from the superiority of DCE when compared to WLE, a DCE examination without any findings was considered as the most probable indicator for a patient without any level of dysplasia, whereas an exam with any sort of findings was positively correlated with earlier referral for colectomy(hazard ratio, 12.1; 95% CI, 3.2-46.2)[54].

-Nevertheless, lately, questions have been raised about the advantage of DSC over WLE, as well as about the feasibility of applying DSC in the ‘‘real-world’’ setting of hectic endoscopy units.
+Nevertheless, lately, the advantages of DCE over WLE have come into question, as well as the practicability of applying DCE in a real world setting of hectic endoscopy units.
 Trying to highlight this problem, a large retrospective non-randomized trial with different types of endoscopes used over time showed that the performance of DCE for IBD surveillance did not increase detection of dysplasia compared with WLE with targeted and random biopsies (11 % vs 10 %, p = 0.80)[55].
 The number of lesions with neoplasia was also comparable between the DCE and WLE groups (p=0.30).

 As a final point, an interesting cohort analysis regarding cost-effectiveness was conducted by Konijeti et al, that compared DCE with targeted biopsies to WLE with random biopsies at various surveillance intervals and no surveillance at all[56].
-Chromoendoscopy was both more effective and less costly than WLE and exhibited cost-effectiveness relative to no surveillance when performed atintervals bigger than 7 years.
+Chromoendoscopy was more efficient in the detection of dysplasia and cost effective when compared with WLE.
+DCE exhibited cost-effectiveness relative to patients not undergoing any surveillance when performed at0020intervals bigger than 7 years.

 Virtual Chromoendoscopy systems (VCE)